Remortgaging could be a way of saving money as homeowners come to terms with rising interest rates.

 - Once your new lender is happy with all of your documentation, they will give you a mortgage in principle, which sets out how much they are prepared to lend you.

 - A valuation must take place to confirm that the property is worth the amount you are borrowing and, providing it is, you will receive your mortgage offer.

 - Now it’s time for your solicitor to draw down the mortgage funds from the new lender to pay off the old mortgage.

 - The final step is for your solicitor to register the mortgage holder’s details with the Land Registry and, where necessary, transfer the title deeds to the new lender.

 The whole remortgaging process should take roughly four to eight weeks.

 If your new deal has an introductory offer, for example, a discounted rate for two to five years, do remember to review your mortgage again when the introductory period ends, otherwise you are likely to be switched to a standard variable rate, which will almost certainly be higher than other available rates.

-If you are considering remortgaging and would like a quote for legal services, please contact our Stoke-on-Trent solicitors on 01782 205000, our Altrincham solicitors on 0161 929 8446 or our Birmingham solicitors on 0121 516 3025.
+If you are considering remortgaging and would like a quote for legal services, please contact our Stoke-on-Trent solicitors on 01782 205000 or our Altrincham solicitors on 0161 929 8446.
 Alternatively, you can email email@example.com.